 India is a country where cricket is watched by many people.
 The 1983 Cricket world cup changed the perspective of many people in India.
 For others, cricket might just be a sport in which one team loses and the other wins but for us Indians cricket is everything and it has been followed by some crazy fans as a religion.
 We often hear the term ‘Cricket is a religion in India and Sachin is God’.
-There is no better statement that can justify the status of cricket and Sachin Tendulkar in India.
-Though there were many great cricketers before Sachin Tendulkar his transition story has inspired many people to work on their dreams.
-For few people, he is a god and for others, he is the epitome of success on which the future of Indian cricket is the judge.
+No better statement can justify the status of cricket and Sachin Tendulkar in India.
+Though there were many great cricketers before Sachin Tendulkar, his transition story has inspired many people to work on their dreams.
+For a few people, he is a god and for others, he is the epitome of success on which the future of Indian cricket is the judge.
 Throughout his career of 30 years, he has accomplished wonders for the Indian cricket team and that is why many people worship him as the God of cricket.
-In this essay on sachin tendulkar we will try to understand the life and the mindset of the greatest cricket player to have ever played the game.
+In this essay on Sachin Tendulkar, we will try to understand the life and the mindset of the greatest cricket player to have ever played the game.

 Full Name: Sachin Ramesh Tendulkar

 Nickname: Little Master, Master Blaster, God of cricket.